wso2/docs-is/en/asgardeo/docs/complete-guides/nodejs/install-passport-asgardeo.md

 );
 ```

-Next, let's create a '.env' file to store the domain, client ID, and client secret from the {{product_name}} Application as environment variables:
+Next, let's create a `.env` file to store the domain, client ID, and client secret from the {{product_name}} Application as environment variables:

 ```bash
 touch .env